JorgeSarricolea/The-Movies-APP/README.md

 - The movie detail page: By clicking on a movie, you will be redirected to a page where you can see all the details of the movie, such as duration, cast, budget, etc.

-## Contributing
-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.

-## Deploy on Vercel
+## Deployment

-I have deployed it with [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme), it provides an easy way to deploy projects using NextJS.
+I have deployed it with [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme), it provides an easy way to deploy projects using Next.js.

+> [!TIP]
-Check out the [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+> Check out the [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Contribution

+While contributions to this project are welcome.
+If you would like to contribute, feel free to fork this repository and submit a pull request.

+## Copyright

+This project was created by [Jorge Sarricolea](https://jorgesarricolea.com). if you have any specific code questions or would like to chat about programming, feel free to contact me on [WhatsApp](https://wa.me/529381095593).